-This is the first Modern Slavery Statement for the Driscoll's Australia Partnership between Berry Holdings of Australia Pty Ltd and Costa Berry Holdings Pty Ltd (trading under the name Driscoll's Australia Pty Ltd) ABN 32 685 595 255 ("we" or "Driscoll's") under section 13 of the Modern Slavery Act 2018 (Cth) (the "Act").
+This is the second Modern Slavery Statement for the Driscoll's Australia Partnership between Berry Holdings of Australia Pty Ltd and Costa Berry Holdings Pty Ltd (trading under the name Driscoll's Australia Pty Ltd) ABN 32 685 595 255 ("we" or "Driscoll's") in accordance with the Modern Slavery Act 2018 (Cth) (the "Act").

-This modern slavery statement is prepared in accordance with section 16 of the Act.
-It outlines the steps we have taken to understand, mitigate and address human rights and modern slavery risks within our operations and supply chain for the financial year ending on 27 December 2020.
+This modern slavery statement outlines the activity and progress we have made to understand, mitigate and address human rights and modern slavery risks within our operations and supply chain for the financial year ending on 26 December 2021 ("Reporting Period").